FAQs

 We are not a SEN (Special Educational Needs) school and will be unable to provide for any students with known special educational needs that cannot be supported without additional adult support in the mainstream classroom.
 The facilities at The Grange would make it difficult for any students with a permanent physical disability that affects his/her ability to maneuver staircases and steps.
 All other mild learning or physical needs may be considered on a case-by-case basis.
 The final decision rests with the school Principal who will base it only on whether the school is the right fit for the child and would help the child experience success in education at this stage of his/her life.
 We encourage parents to be open with us and provide us with as much information about your child(ren) as possible.
 Even if your child does not have a known or diagnosed need, we would need to know every child well to know if we are a school that could help your child experience success.
 We will not be a great school if we are not great for your child.

-We do not pro-rate school fees for admission in the middle of a semester.
-If there is less than half of a semester, we would encourage you to enrol in the next semester.
+We have 4 terms a year.
+We do not pro-rate school fees for admission in the middle of a term.
+If there is less than half a term left, we would encourage you to enrol in the next term.

 We do not require new students who enrol at The Grange to sit for an entrance test/assessment, provided the parents have submitted the necessary detailed academic report and references from the child’s current (and previous schools) as required.
 Instead, all new students (and in some cases, their parents) would be required to attend a short interview (approx. 30 minutes) with the Principal (or a designated teacher/s).
 On a few rare occasions, the Principal may request to interview the child (or the parents) a second time before the result of the offer is made known to the parents.